Fact-checking President Biden's State of the Union speech

 President Joe Biden delivered his second State of the Union address on Tuesday.

-Here is a fact check of some of the claims from Biden:
+Here is a fact check of some of the claims from Biden and the Republican response by Arkansas Gov. Sarah Huckabee Sanders:

 Cutting the deficit

-Biden said, "In the last two years, my administration has cut the deficit by more than $1.7 trillion -- the largest deficit reduction in American history."
+Biden claimed his administration cut the federal deficit by "more than $1.7 trillion."

 Facts First: Biden's boast leaves out important context.
 It is true that the federal deficit fell by $1.7 trillion under Biden in the 2021 and 2022 fiscal years, including a record $1.4 trillion drop in 2022 -- but it is highly questionable how much credit Biden deserves for this reduction.
 Biden did not mention that the primary reason the deficit fell so substantially was that it had skyrocketed to a record high under then-President Donald Trump in 2020 because of bipartisan emergency pandemic relief spending, then fell as expected when the spending expired as planned.
 Independent analysts say Biden's own actions, including his laws and executive orders, have had the overall effect of adding to current and projected future deficits, not reducing those deficits.